MateuszKubuszok/pipez/README.md

 ### Contracts and laws

-What Pipez promises is that it:
+What Pipez promises is that:

-* will not use conversion if an input field type is a subtype of output field type
+* it will not use conversion if an input field type is a subtype of output field type
 * when conversion of a field/subtype will be performed, the library will provide instance (from summoning or config) and then use users code (`pipeDerivation.unlift`) to run it
-* partial results of conversions of fields will be combined through `pipeDerivation.mergeResult`
+* the partial results of conversions of fields will be combined through `pipeDerivation.mergeResult`

 It does not however: